manish-garodia/manish-garodia/common/lib-cellar/procedures/install-db-goldimage/install-db-goldimage.md

 This lab covers the pre-installation setup and post installation tasks for Oracle Database gold image.
 It also discusses the steps to deinstall Oracle Database and some troubleshooting scenarios and tips.

+## Database concepts

+The error `ORA-12505` means that the listener was up and you could connect to it, but it couldn't connect you to the database because it doesn't know that that database is up.

+There are two reasons for this:

+ - the database has not been started up,
+ - the database has not registered with the listener, e.g. because the database was started before the listener.
+(When the database starts, it registers itself with a listener if it is already running.
+If the listener isn't running, the database doesn't register itself, and if the listener starts, it doesn't go looking for databases that might register with it.)

+`ORA-12505` means that the listener knows about that database, but the listener hasn't received a notification from the database that the database is up.
+(If you were trying to connect to the wrong database, using the wrong SID, you would get an `ORA-12154 error "TNS: could not resolve the connect identifier specified"`.)

 ## Task 1: Pre-installation setup

 Oracle Database installers are available internally as gold images.